This site may be unavailable between 9:00 am and 5:00 pm on Saturday May 17th (AEST) due to scheduled maintenance.

 Section 44 itself makes no reference to International Registrations Designating Australia (IRDAs) or Protected International Trade Marks (PITMs).
 Provision for considering a PITM or IRDA as a ground for rejection against a national filed application is made under regulation 4.15A which mirrors the requirements of section 44.
 When an earlier conflicting PITM or IRDA acts as a barrier to the acceptance of a national filed mark, grounds for rejection are therefore raised under regulation 4.15A.
 Provision is made under subregulations 4.15A(3) and 4.15A(5) for the acceptance of trade marks which would otherwise be rejected under subregulations 4.15A(1) and 4.15A(2).

-Given the similar operation and effect of the two provisions, a reference to section 44 in the rest of this Part is to be also taken as a reference to regulation 4.15A.
+Given the similar operation and effect of the two provisions, a reference to s 44 in the rest of this Part is to be also taken as a reference to regulation 4.15A.

 Amended Reasons